Titan Mare Explorer: History

-The discovery on 22 July 2006 of lakes and seas in Titan's northern hemisphere confirmed the hypothesis that liquid hydrocarbons exist on it.
+The discovery on July 22, 2006, of lakes and seas in Titan's northern hemisphere confirmed the hypothesis that liquid hydrocarbons exist on it.
 In addition, previous observations of southern polar storms and new observations of storms in the equatorial region provide evidence of active methane-generating processes, possibly cryovolcanic features from the interior of Titan.

 Most of Titan goes centuries without seeing any rain, but precipitation is expected to be much more frequent at the poles.

 It is thought that Titan's methane cycle is analogous to Earth's hydrologic cycle, with meteorological working fluid existing as rain, clouds, rivers and lakes.
 TiME would directly discern the methane cycle of Titan and help understand its similarities and differences to the hydrologic cycle on Earth.
-If NASA had selected TiME, Ellen Stofan—a member of the Cassini radar team and the current Chief Scientist of NASA—would lead the mission as principal investigator, whereas the Applied Physics Laboratory (APL) would manage the mission.
+If NASA had selected TiME, Ellen Stofan — a member of the Cassini radar team and NASA Chief Scientist from 2013 to 2016 — would lead the mission as principal investigator, whereas the Applied Physics Laboratory (APL) would manage the mission.
 Lockheed Martin would build the TiME capsule, with scientific instruments provided by APL, Goddard Space Flight Center and Malin Space Science Systems.